Baxter Street Dudes

-The Baxter Street Dudes was a New York teenage street gang, consisting of former newsboys and bootblacks, who ran the Grand Duke's Theatre from the basement of a dive bar on Baxter Street during the 1870s.
+The Baxter Street Dudes was a New York City teenage street gang, consisting of former newsboys and bootblacks, who ran the Grand Duke's Theatre from the basement of a dive bar on Baxter Street in Manhattan during the 1870s.
 Led by founder Baby-Face Willie, gang members operated the Grand Duke's Theatre and established the venue as their headquarters.
 Members of the Baxter Street Dudes wrote and performed plays, musicals and variety shows which were enjoyed by other street toughs and slummers throughout the city.
 The theater house eventually became a popular underworld hangout, from which the gang found financial success.

 History

-During the time when Grand Duke's Theatre was at its peak, many movements occurring across the United States influenced the organization's ability to function.
-Abraham Lincoln was in office, the population was divided between North and South, and the volume of immigrants settling in the Northeastern region of the United States was massive.
-Immigration from Europe, increased the population significantly, changing the culture of the city making it more diverse.
-New York and neighboring states were rapidly developing throughout national conflict, with notable achievements including the introduction of the elevator and the creation of the first telephone line.
+When Grand Duke's Theatre was at its peak, many movements occurring across the United States influenced the organization's ability to function.
+In the post-war period following the bitter American Civil War, the volume of immigrants settling in the Northeastern United States became massive.
+European emigration increased the population significantly, making the culture of New York City more diverse.
+New York and neighboring states were rapidly developing, with notable technical achievements including the introduction of the elevator and the creation of the first telephone line.

-Street Children in New York
+Street children in New York

 In the 1870s, America experienced a depression that forced many people, including children, to live on the streets.
-About 5,000 to 10,000 boys were estimated to be living on the streets of New York by the 1850s.
+About 5,000 to 10,000 boys were estimated to be living on the streets of New York City by the 1850s.
 The Children's Aid Society reported around 15,000 homeless youths in 1870.
 Children were uneducated and treated poorly, enabling theft, mainly in the form of pick-pocketing.
 The number of pickpocket trials in the New York court rose from 52 in 1859 to 242 in 1876.
-Most children involved with these cases were between the ages of 15 to 24.
+Most children involved with these cases were between the ages of 15 and 24.

 Many children began their own newspaper-selling enterprises, commonly known as newsboys.
 Children around the age of ten purchased newspapers from local publishers and sold them to passers-by on the street.
 Newsboys often organized together to protect themselves and their earnings.
 Older adolescent males hired and managed younger boys and formed their own community of street children.

-A group of teenagers on Baxter street, consisting of mainly newsboys, formed The Baxter Street Dudes with fellow neighborhood members, experiencing a similar struggle during a dark economic period.
+A group of teenagers on Baxter Street, consisting of mainly newsboys, formed the Baxter Street Dudes with fellow neighborhood members, experiencing a similar struggle during a dark economic period.